DPhil, MA, MBBChir, MRCP

 I aim to develop novel imaging biomarkers in order to improve the understanding of pathophysiology of acute neurological dysfunction in patients.
 Our previous and ongoing work includes pH-weighted imaging and serial measures of cerebral blood flow to better understand the processes leading to ischaemic injury.
 I am developing image processing frameworks with which to better understand tissue death, and secondary injury following stroke.
 I also have an interest in functional connectivity in acute neurological dysfunction and how this relates to recovery.

 I was awarded my medical degree from the University of Cambridge in 2006.
 I completed my DPhil in Clinical Medicine in 2015, before taking up a Clinical Lecturer position later that year.
-I am currently based in the Acute Vascular Imaging Centre, and share my time between academic and clinical work (as an honorary registrar in Geriatric and General Medicine).
+I was appointed as a Consultant Physician in Acute General Medicine, Geratology and Stroke Medicine at Oxford University Hospitals NHS Foundation Trust in 2018, and as Chief Medical and Innovation Officer at Brainomix, a spin-out company from the University of Oxford.

 Quantification of Serial Cerebral Blood Flow in Acute Stroke Using Arterial Spin Labeling.